Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Normal Dog Stool Content

 - You shouldn't be able to see anything in it unless your dog ate something that he couldn't digest.
 It's quite common to see pieces of carrots, for example, as a dog's digestive system may not be able to break them down, especially when the carrots aren't shredded.

 - You may be shocked to find items that went missing!
 Dogs who chew toys may have particles of toys in them.

-- A lot of hair may indicate that your dog is shedding heavily and that he may need to be brushed more so less hair is ingested.
+- A lot of hair may indicate that your dog is shedding heavily and that he may need to be brushed more so that less hair is ingested.

-- The presence of grass may indicate grass consumption which is often seen in dogs who just like to eat grass or who are suffering from digestive upset.
+- The presence of grass may indicate grass consumption, which is often seen in dogs who just like to eat grass or who are suffering from digestive upset.

 - The presence of mucus in dog stool means the dog's colon is likely irritated.

-- As mentioned, blood in the dog's stool may be indicative of many conditions, and is sometimes seen in diarrhea due to dietary changes and stress.
+- As mentioned, blood in the dog's stool may be indicative of many conditions and is sometimes seen in diarrhea due to dietary changes and stress.

 - Do you see rice-like particles, but you haven't fed your dog rice?
 Most likely they are tapeworm segments.

 As seen, a dog's stools may say a lot about your dog's health!
 It's important to recognize, though, that dogs won't always have perfect stools.
 Your dog may have months of nice-looking stools and then one day his stools may look different.

 If that's the case, it's important to pay attention to the issue.
 Has the dog eaten something different?
 Might he be stressed?
 Has he recently been dewormed?
 If it seems not to be an isolated event and the dog develops other symptoms, it's good practice to consult with the vet and also bring a stool sample to him or her.